muttleyxd/arma3-unix-launcher/README.md

 ## Installing
 ### From package

-For now, the default installation is for Arma 3.
-For DayZ, see [Build Process for DayZ)](#build-process-for-dayz).
+For now, all pre-compiled binaries are set for Arma 3.
+To use this launcher with DayZ stand-alone instead, see [Build Process for DayZ)](#build-process-for-dayz) for (easy) instructions to compile from source.

 For Debian based distributions (Debian, Ubuntu), Arch based distributions (Arch, Manjaro) and Mac OS X there are packages available in [releases tab!](https://github.com/muttleyxd/arma3-unix-launcher/releases)